All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 If you have never done yoga, here is what you need to know.

-You do not need to be flexible.
-That is like saying you need to be clean before you take a shower.
+You don't need to be flexible.
+That's like saying you need to be clean before you take a shower.
 Flexibility is something yoga builds over time, not a prerequisite.

 Start with videos at home.
 YouTube has thousands of free beginner yoga videos.
 Look for "gentle yoga," "yoga for beginners," or "restorative yoga."
 Sessions of 15-20 minutes are perfect to start.